-When the Revolution rang out, the Château was confiscated as “national goods” and sold to successive owners until 1818 when it was bought by Parisian banker Jacques Laffitte.
+When the Revolution rang out, the Château was confiscated as “national goods” and sold to successive owners until 1818 when Parisian banker Jacques Laffitte bought it.

 In 1905, the State purchased the Château to save it from ruin.
-It was classed as an Historic Monument in 1914.
+It was classed as a Historic Monument in 1914.

 The majestic staircase is a major piece of art from Mansart.
 It climbs around a central space left open and climbs on the four walls of the vestibule.

 On the first floor, the ‘Appartement des Aigles‘ (1804), to the right, displays an Empire-style decor.
-The Château’s owner at the time, Maréchal Lannes designed the apartment, expecting the visit of Napoleon Bonaparte.
+The Château’s owner at the time, Maréchal Lannes designed the apartment when expecting the visit of Napoleon Bonaparte.